MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/rtsql-r-and-sql-data-types-and-data-objects.md

 When your script returns results from R to SQL Server, it must return the data as a **data.frame**.
 Any other type of object that you generate in your script — whether that be a list, factor, vector, or binary data — must be converted to a data frame if you want to output it as part of the stored procedure results.
 Fortunately, there are multiple R functions to support changing other objects to a data frame.
 You can even serialize a binary model and return it in a data frame, which you'll do later in this tutorial.

-First, let'll experiment with some R basic R objects — vectors, matrices, and lists — and see how conversion to a data frame changes the output passed to SQL Server.
+First, let's experiment with some R basic R objects — vectors, matrices, and lists — and see how conversion to a data frame changes the output passed to SQL Server.

-Compare these two Hello World R scripts, which look almost identical.
-The first returns a single column of three values, and the second returns three columns with a single value each.
+Compare these two "Hello World"scripts in R. The scripts look almost identical, but the first returns a single column of three values, whereas the second returns three columns with a single value each.

 **Example 1**